 This section provides detailed configuration information for advanced users who want to customize the configuration of the 2600 Series Adapter and the connected devices.
-You can configure the 2600 Series Adapter using Fast!UTIL, FCode, or UEFI:
+You can configure the 2600 Series Adapter using Fast!UTIL or UEFI:

-- Use Fast!UTIL in a pre-OS environment (see Using Fast!UTIL for Custom Configuration). - Use FCode for Oracle SPARC® systems (see Using FCode for Custom Configuration (Oracle SPARC)). - Use UEFI for Cisco®, Dell®, HP®, IBM®, Lenovo®, and Oracle x64 OEM adapters where the platform supports UEFI (see Using UEFI for Custom Configuration).
+- Use Fast!UTIL in a pre-OS environment (see Using Fast!UTIL for Custom Configuration). - Use UEFI for Cisco®, Dell®, HP®, IBM®, Lenovo®, and Oracle x64 OEM adapters where the platform supports UEFI (see Using UEFI for Custom Configuration).